hectorcorrea/solr-for-newbies/tutorial.md

 notice the `parsedquery` indicates that is searching on the `_text_` field.

-You can overwrite the default field by passing the `df` parameter, for example to use the `title` field as the default parameter we could pass `qf=title:west`.
+You can overwrite the default field by passing the `df` parameter, for example to use the `title_txt_en` field as the default parameter we could pass `qf=title_txt_en:west`.
 This is somewhat similar to the Query Fields `qf` parameter that we saw before except that you can only indicate one `df` field.
 The advantage of `df` over `qf` is that `df` is supported by all Query Parsers whereas `qf` requires you to use DisMax or eDisMax.

 ### Filtering with ranges

 You can also filter a field to be within a range by using the bracket operator with the following syntax: `field:[firstValue TO lastValue]`.
 For example, to request documents with `id` between `00000018` and `00000028` we could do: `id:[00000018 TO 00000028]`.
 You can also indicate open-ended ranges by passing an asterisk as the value, for example: `id:[* TO 00000028]`.

-Be aware that range filtering with `string` fields would work as you would expect it to, but with `text_general` fields it will filter on the *terms indexed* not on the value of the field.
+Be aware that range filtering with `string` fields would work as you would expect it to, but with `text_general` and `text_en` fields it will filter on the *terms indexed* not on the value of the field.

-### Minimum match (advanced)
+### Minimum match (optional)

 In addition to using the `AND/OR` operators in our searches, the eDisMax parser provides a powerful feature called *minimum match* (`mm`) that allows for more flexible matching conditions than what we can do with just boolean operators.